LEGO-SLAM: Language-Embedded Gaussian Optimization SLAM: Experiments

-\textbf{Datasets and Metrics.} We evaluate our framework on three datasets, including the synthetic Replica dataset \cite{straub2019replica}, and the real-world TUM-RGBD \cite{sturm2012benchmark} and ScanNet \cite{dai2017scannet} datasets.
+We evaluate our framework on the synthetic Replica dataset \cite{straub2019replica} and the real-world TUM-RGBD \cite{sturm2012benchmark} and ScanNet \cite{dai2017scannet} datasets.
 For tables that report a single metric per dataset, the value represents the average performance across all evaluated scenes.
-Tracking Accuracy is evaluated using Absolute Trajectory Error (ATE RMSE [cm]).
+Tracking accuracy is evaluated using Absolute Trajectory Error (ATE RMSE [cm]).
 Mapping quality is assessed via PSNR, SSIM, and LPIPS.
 For open-vocabulary performance, we measure semantic understanding using mean Intersection-over-Union (mIoU) and pixel-wise Accuracy, following the protocol of Feature 3DGS \cite{zhou2024feature}.